CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011

 6.7 The Chair of the CPHRNB Provincial board shall conduct all meetings of the Board in accordance with these bylaws and parliamentary procedures.

-6.8 Unless otherwise required by Act or the Articles, at all meetings of Directors of the Provincial Board or Chapter Boards, every question shall be determined using a voting approach based on parliamentary procedures.
+6.8 Unless otherwise required by Act or the Articles, at all meetings of Directors of the Provincial Board or Chapter Council, every question shall be determined using a voting approach based on parliamentary procedures.
 Decisions will be made only when quorum is reached by voting Directors that are present at the meeting or participating by tele/video conference.

 - A motion is brought forward by a voting member of the Board and seconded;